 There will be NO Baptisms during Advent or Lent

-We can provisionally book a date for your Child’s baptism but it will not be confirmed until after your attendance on a preparation course and until the Government restrictions end
+We can provisionally book a date for your child’s baptism but it will not be confirmed until after your attendance on a preparation course.

 In ‘Normal’ times